nghuiqin/ImageProcessing/README.md

 ImageProcessing
 ===============
-This is the code implemented by using AVCAM project from apple ios sample code.
+This is the code implemented by refering to AVCAM project in Apple ios sample code.

 Currently Done:
-1. take photo
+Take photo
-2. crop photo in fix sized (due to uiimagepickercontroller has bug in ios 7)
+Crop photo in fix sized (due to uiimagepickercontroller has bug in ios 7) Preview photo
-3. preview photo

 Future works:
-1. filter for picture
+Filter for picture
-2. imageprocessing work
+Imageprocessing work

 License
 ================